mrdaniellewis/react-listboxes/examples/combo_box/identical_options/README.md

-# Combo box with string options
+# Combo box with identical options

-A combo box whose options are an array of strings.
+All the options in this drop down technically have the same `indentity`.